 It seems that perhaps that strategy of seeing and doing things God’s way—which leads to deep contentment, inner fulfillment and enduring love—might not be so bad.

 To align with God’s will means we align with God’s spiritual laws.
 For God and God’s law are really the same thing.
-The spiritual laws we are talking about are the laws of justice that were set into place a little over 2000 years ago.
+The spiritual laws we are talking about are the laws of justice that were set into place 2000 years ago.
 And they work to guide us in making better choices.
 They do this by making the consequences of our choices that go against God’s will unpleasant, if not downright painful.

 In other words, if we align with God’s spiritual laws, we will eventually come to bliss.
 If we go against them—and we have free will to do so—we will create more struggle for ourselves.
 Eventually—according to these laws—it will be our own pain and suffering that will motivate us to course-correct and try things another way: God’s way.